Thousands of benefits cancelled

 Associate Social Development Minister Chester Borrows said that is estimated to have saved more than $19 million.

 Mr Borrows told the Social Services committee at Parliament on Wednesday that of the 6000 found to be illegitimately receiving the benefits over the past year, 95 have been prosecuted for fraud.

 Overall, in 2012/13 there were 906 convictions for benefit fraud, totalling more than 32 million, Mr Borrows said.

-Next story in National: Call for inquiry into train crashes
+Next story in New Zealand: Call for inquiry into train crashes

 Copyright © 2014, Radio New Zealand